Restoring the Self Through Abstraction: A New Feminist Vision

 Deschene’s abstraction does not erase.
 It reclaims.
 It embodies what scholar Gerald Vizenor (1994) calls survivance, not mere survival but active resistance to erasure.

-Anna Tom extended this idea, turning to the grid—not as an emblem of modernist purity, but as a structure marked by absence.
-In the works of Nasreen Mohamedi, Zarina Hashmi, Gargi Raina, and Purvai Rai, the grid becomes a map of exile, memory, and loss.
+Anna Tom extended this idea, turning to the grid—not as an emblem of modernist purity but as a structure marked by absence.
+The grid becomes a map of exile, memory, and loss in the works of Nasreen Mohamedi, Zarina Hashmi, Gargi Raina, and Purvai Rai.

 Sara Ahmed’s The Cultural Politics of Emotion (2004) articulates this powerfully.
 Grief is not passive.
 It lingers.
 It marks space.
 It demands recognition.
 This is what Raina and Rai’s work does.
 It inscribes absence into abstraction.
 A refusal to forget.